kxue43/dot-files/MacPorts-README.md

 ## Introduction

 This document covers how to set up a MacBook as a developer machine.
-It provides installation steps in this README, and a few baseline dot files as a GitHub release asset.
+It provides installation steps, and a few baseline dot files as a GitHub release asset.
 It is geared towards Go, Java, Python and JavaScript development.

 All commands in this README should be executed from the user's home directory.